The Iron Horse Inn is rebuilding!

 The new Inn will feature four large suites on the bottom floor, with private bathrooms in settings featuring original 1920s furnishings that maintain the Inns texture.

-The new Inn also features a spacious open foyer where breakfasts are served, featuring open frech-doors leading to outsider deck seating and outer grounds.
+The new Inn will also features a spacious open foyer where breakfasts are served, featuring local Cascade railroad history, with French-doors leading to outside deck seating and outer grounds.

-Breakfasts are special farm to table meals here, featuring eggs, herbs, and fruits grown onsite, and other products harvested locally.
+Breakfasts are special farm-to-table meals here, featuring eggs, herbs, and fruits grown onsite, and other products harvested locally.
+Locally harvested pork, beef, and salmon are smoked onsite.

 About the Iron Horse Inn: